saga-vcs/database-admin-scripts/README.md

 This repository containts scripts to make managing our remote mongo database easy.

-### Command Line Arguments
+## Command Line Arguments

 Each command takes two command line arguments <password> and <database>.

-<password> should be subsituted for the password of the admin Mongo Atlas account. ie: 'password123'
+- <password> should be subsituted for the password of the admin Mongo Atlas account. ie: 'password123'
-<database> should be substituted for the name of the database you are attempting to access. ie: 'production' or 'test'
+- <database> should be substituted for the name of the database you are attempting to access. ie: 'production' or 'test'

+## Scripts

 ### remove-users.js

 This script removes all users in the specified database.